-We are focused on companies in disruptive niches of healthcare that have potential for significant gains in the next five years.
-Our ideal company will be institutionally backed, with a high quality management team and a demonstrated ability to raise money from the private capital markets.
-The segments we will focus on include biotechnology, medical technology and digital health.
+We are focused on companies in disruptive and other value-added subsegments of healthcare that have the potential for significant gains in the next five years.
+Our ideal company will be institutionally backed, with a high-quality management team and a demonstrated ability to raise money from the private capital markets.
+The segments we will target include biotechnology, medical technology and digital health.

-The focus of our management team is to create stockholder value by leveraging its experience to efficiently guide an emerging healthcare company to commercialization.
+The focus of our management team is to create stockholder value by leveraging its experience to efficiently guide an emerging healthcare company towards commercialization.
 Consistent with our strategy, we have identified the following general criteria and guidelines that we believe are important in evaluating prospective target businesses.
 While we intend to use these criteria and guidelines in evaluating prospective businesses, we may deviate from these criteria and guidelines should we see fit to do so: